-The static Keyword
+Local Variables The static Keyword

 Taking into the consideration the properties of local variables it is recommended to use them instead of the global variables whenever it is feasible.
 The static keyword when applied to a local variable extends its lifetime to the entire run-time of a program in which the variable is declared.
 Moreover, that variable has an initial value of zero and is still accessible only from within the function's body.
 When one of the function's instances modifies the value of the variable, then the subsequent invocations will notice the modification.
-In other words, a local variable declared with the static keyword has the characteristics of both the local and the global variable.
+In other words, a local both the local and the global variable.